 But as is true with market risk, we see increased returns with small caps.
 The CRSP database is the most reliable record of historical US stock returns.
 According to the CRSP database, between 1926 and 2010 U.S. Small Caps have had an average annual return of 12%, whereas the S&P 500 which is a good proxy for large caps has returned 9.9%.
 This is a very significant difference when compounded over 84 years!

-A third type of risk can be referred to as the price effect.
+A third dimension can be referred to as the price effect.
 This one is a bit counterintuitive and thus more difficult to grasp.
 A company that is perceived to be excellent will command a higher market price than a distressed company.
 It is quite shocking to discover that returns on distressed companies have historically exceeded the returns on excellent companies!

-So we have three dimensions of risk that historically have enhanced returns:
+So we have three dimensions that have, historically, enhanced returns:

 - Size effect